Bates College Museum of Art

+The museum galleries are divided into three sections: the larger Upper Gallery, the smaller Lower Gallery, and the Synergy Gallery which is primarily used for student exhibits and research.
+Almost 20,000 visitors are attracted to the MoA annually.

 History

-The Bates College Art Museum was founded in 1955 as the Treat Gallery in the newly constructed Pettigrew Building at Bates College.
+The Bates College Museum of Art was founded in 1955 as the Treat Gallery in the newly constructed Pettigrew Building at Bates College.
 Norma Berger, the niece of Marsden Hartley, a notable Maine artist, donated a large collection at the founding of the museum.
-In 1986, the gallery moved to the new Olin Art Center gallery.
-After the renovation and installation, the new and expanded museum space enabled the Museum to organize major scholarly exhibitions of contemporary and historic artists.
-Many of these exhibitions were from "significant solo shows to thematic group shows that investigate ideas important to disciplines across the liberal arts curriculum, and permanent collection exhibitions, supported by scholarly publications."
+In 1986, the gallery moved to the new Olin Arts Center and adopted its current name.
+After the renovation and installation, the new and expanded space enabled the museum to organize major scholarly exhibitions of contemporary and historic artists.
 Over the past decade, the collection has grown to collect more art pieces of all mediums and support educational curriculum across disciplines.

-In 2005, the museum reorganized into four galleries: the Bates Gallery, Collection Gallery, the Underground Synergy Seminar space, and the 150 Art Reader Stairwell.
-As of 2022 the director of the museum is Dan Mills.
+As of 2023 the director of the museum is Dan Mills.

 Collections and notable exhibitions

-As of 2022, it holds over 8,000 objects, including select and growing holdings of contemporary Chinese art, pre-Columbian art, Japanese woodblock prints, and African art.
+As of 2023, it holds over 8,000 objects, including select and growing holdings of contemporary Chinese art, pre-Columbian art, Japanese woodblock prints, and African art.
 In addition to the original Marsden Hartley Memorial Collection, the museum contains works by many other notable artists.
 The museum has focused on collecting works of Maine artists.
-In the 1930s, the college secured a private holding from the Museum of Modern Art of Vincent van Gogh's Starry Night.

-In 2016, the Museum has the following exhibitions: "The View Out His Window (and in his mind’s eye)" by Jeffery Becton, "The Art of Occupy: The Occuprint Portfolio", and "Maine Collected."

 Teaching and education

 The Bates College Museum of Art also offers curricular involvement with both the college and surrounding communities.
-The college uses the museum through their exhibitions and collections to "teach writing skills and visual literacy, the museum serves as a tool for educators and students."
+The college uses the museum's exhibitions and collections to "teach writing skills and visual literacy."
+In 2015, the Museum developed the Thousand Words Project, a series of videos aimed at elementary through high school students and teachers, which promotes the use of art to improve literacy and writing skills.